 …Bahareh Memarian, who showed at NYFW last season and who combines her love of animals with a love of fur…

-When I got to interview 15-year-old Maya Rene, I was struck by how clear she is on who she is as a designer and her “girl” (or the women for whom she designs).
-She creates for a young, very sophisticated woman who wants custom pieces for the red carper or other formal events and who is not afraid of being daring, taking a risk, and having all eyes on her.
+When I got to interview 15-year-old Maya Rene after her show, I was struck by how clear she is on who she is as a designer.
+She really knows her “girl” (or women for whom she designs).
+She creates for a young, very sophisticated woman who wants custom pieces for the red carper or other formal events.
+And that girl is not afraid of being daring, taking a risk, or having all eyes on her.

-When asked about her inspiration, she mentioned art and architecture, including classical greek and roman marble pillars….
+When asked about her inspiration, she mentioned art and architecture.
+That includes classical greek and roman marble pillars….

-as well as ultra modern architecture, with straight lines and grid patterns, as you can see in this leather mesh skirt.
-You can also witness below her love for combining different materials and letting different textures play off each other.
+as well as ultra modern architecture, with straight lines and grid patterns.
+You can see this in her leather mesh skirt.
+You’ll also notice her love for combining different materials and letting different textures play off each other.

-Maya mentioned that her pieces are meant for the runway, where they look best (moving).
+Maya mentioned that her pieces are meant for the runway.
+In fact, that’s where they look best (moving).

-Not bad for someone who learned to sew by watching YouTube videos while in the third grade!
-She’s definitely someone to watch out for!
+Very impressive for someone who learned to sew by watching YouTube videos while in the third grade!
+Maya’s definitely someone to watch out for!

-This next designer, Bahareh Memarian, studied architecture in Cypress and then architecture in Vancouver before deciding to pursue her greatest passion: fashion design.
+Designer, Bahareh Memarian – who also thrilled me during Vancouver Fashion Week – studied architecture in Cypress and architecture in Vancouver before deciding to pursue her greatest passion: fashion design.
 Her collection, “Extinct” is pure luxury and elegance.
-It is inspired by the women of old Hollywood and the sensuality of Italian women in the movie “La Dolce Vita.”
+It was inspired by the women of old Hollywood and sensuality of Italian women in the movie “La Dolce Vita.”

-The line is also inspired by strong women.
-She says that it doesn’t matter as much how a woman looks in an outfit, but how she feels in it.
+And the line is inspired by strong women in general.
+Bahareh says that it doesn’t matter as much how a woman looks in an outfit, but how she feels in it.

 And speaking of strong, Bahareh has very firm convictions that animals need not be sacrificed for a beautiful fur coat (or skirt, as seen below!)

-She wants to show women that they can be elegant wearing a cruelty-free alternative: faux fur fabricated through special processes for a luxurious look and feel.
-I love the drama of this flared coat (below) with sleeves which can be worn all the way to the fingertips or to the wrists, depending on your preference.
+She wants to show women that they can be elegant wearing a cruelty-free alternative.
+And she uses faux fur fabricated through special processes for a luxurious look and feel.
+I love the drama of this flared coat (below) with sleeves.
+It can be worn all the way to the fingertips or the wrists, depending on your preference.

-I asked her how a woman would wear the lace leggings.
-I, for one, might be a little timid.
+I asked Bahareh how a woman would wear the lace leggings.
+I, for one, might be a bit timid.
 And she explained to me that with this being her first collection, she let herself dream rather than create everyday clothing.

 I’m so glad she did!
 I now see faux fur in a whole new light!
 And in the northern parts of the hemisphere, fur – especially the guilty-free kind – is a beautiful addition to any woman’s personal collection.
 I would LOVE to own the one above.